Snapchat/KeyDB-docs/docs/armm-configurations-basic-setup.md

 ![ActiveReplica4](/img/doc/ActiveReplica4.png)

-## Active Replication Version #3 : Command Line Arguments
+### Version #3 : Command Line Arguments

 Append to config file via the following command:

-`keydb-server keydb.conf --active-replica yes --replicaof <ipaddress> <port>`
+`keydb-server keydb.conf --active-replica yes --replicaof <ipaddress of other master> <port of other master>`

 ## Multi-Master : Differences To Active/Traditional Replication

 When a master (let’s call it M) `replicaof` two other masters, the replication is different than Active Replication.

 - After a `replicaof` invocation, M’s existing database will not be dropped as `replicaof` normally does
-- Each additional `replicaof` invocation will result in M append (and not replace) a new masters to the list of masters M has
+- Each additional `replicaof` invocation will instead result in M append (and not replace) a new master to the list of masters M has
-- After M fully synchronizes with all its masters, M will merge all incoming writes from the database of M’s masters
+- After M fully synchronizes with all its masters, M will merge all incoming writes from each of the database of M’s masters

 ## Multi-Master Setup

 For every server’s `keydb.conf` configuration file, apply the following changes:

-1. Enable both `active-replica` and `multi-master` mode.  `Multi-master yes` will not function without `active-replica yes` enabled.
+1. Enable both `active-replica` and `multi-master` mode.  `multi-master yes` will not function without `active-replica yes` enabled.

 ```
 active-replica yes
 multi-master yes
 ```

-2. Register each keydb-server master node as a replica of the other desired master nodes via `replicaof <IP address> <PORT>`
+2. Register each keydb-server master node as a replica of the other desired master nodes via `replicaof <IP address of desired master> <PORT of desired master>`

 **REQUIRED** :  When setting up multi-master in a config file, `active-replica yes` and `multi-master yes` must be enabled BEFORE `replicaof <IP address> <PORT>`, as shown in the examples below.

-## Multi-Master Example #1: Configuration files of 3 master nodes within a unidirectional ring topology
+### Example #1: unidirectional ring topology of 3 master nodes

 ![MM-1](/img/doc/MM1.png)